Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 The Azure Table Persistence has been enhanced to leverage transactions to atomically store data when using sagas or outbox.
 Multiple operations are atomically stored by making use of the [TableBatchOperation API](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.table.tablebatchoperation?view=azure-dotnet), only when the data is stored in the same partition within a container

 Note that this is not the default.
 To enable transactionality, a custom behavior needs to be put in place to identify the partition key.
-The [documentation](/persistence/azure-table/transactions.md) explains the details on how to do this, including some [samples](/samples/azure/azure-table/transactions) as well.
+The [documentation](/persistence/azure-table/transactions.md) explains the details on how to do this, including a [sample](/samples/azure/azure-table/transactions) as well.